mdolab/pygeo/paper/paper.md

 Few open-source packages exist with comparable functionalities.
 To the authors' best knowledge, the only other open-source CFD-based optimization framework that contains a geometry parameterization is SU2 [@Economon2016a].
 It supports Hicks--Henne bump functions [@Hicks1978] for airfoil optimizations and the FFD method for 3D cases.
-However, this geometry parameterization cannot be used with other solvers, whether CFD or other disciplines, because it is tightly integrated into SU2.
+However, this geometry parameterization cannot be used with other solvers (aerodynamic or otherwise) because it is tightly integrated into SU2.

-While both OpenVSP and ESP can be used directly in optimization without using pyGeo, they lack capabilities needed for high-fidelity MDO when used as stand-alone tools. pyGeo fills in these gaps through parallelism, efficient gradients, and geometric constraints.
+While both OpenVSP and ESP can be used directly in optimization without using pyGeo, they lack the capabilities needed for high-fidelity MDO when used as stand-alone tools. pyGeo fills these gaps through parallelism, efficient gradients, and geometric constraints.
-It keeps OpenVSP and ESP in the optimization loop and provides a standard interface to these tools for their use with external solvers.
+It keeps OpenVSP and ESP in the optimization loop and provides a standard interface to these tools for use with external solvers.

-pyGeo is maintained and developed by the MDO Lab[^2] at the University of Michigan and is actively used for MDO applications in both research and industry.
+pyGeo is maintained and developed by the MDO Lab[^2] at the University of Michigan and is actively used for MDO applications in research and industry.
 The different parameterizations within pyGeo have all been necessary for different optimization problems depending on the geometry involved. pyGeo's standard FFD implementation is the most commonly used parameterization [@Kenway2014c; @Bons2019a].
 The hierarchical FFD method was used to optimize a blended wing body aircraft [@Lyu2014c], a hydrofoil [@Liao2021a], and a wind turbine [@Madsen2019a].